AttackOnJasper/University-notes/notes/aws/aws.md

 # Other AWS Services
+## Amazon Managed Streaming for Kafka (MSK)
+- Helps customers manage kafka clusters
+- Feature
+	1. Cluster provisioning model
+	1. Keep Kafka up-to-date
+	1. Create broker nodes and zookeeper nodes
+	1. Retention time is 7 days (max is unlimited)
+	1. Strong 3rd party tooling

+### Apache Kafka
+- Originally developed by LinkedIn
+- Feature
+	1. Publish and subscribe to streams of records, similar to a message queue
+	1. Store streams of records in a durable way
+	1. Process streams of records as they occur

 ## AWS Config
 * used to audit and monitor configuration changes
 * continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations